hphelion/documentation/commercial/GA1/commerical.services-volume-overview.md

 Once created, you can easily disconnect block storage volumes from one instance and attach them to another.
 You can also create snapshots to copy a volume before making significant changes to it.
 Custom volumes ranging in sizes from 1 GB to 2 TB can be created using a variety of file system types.

-**Note:** HP Helion OpenStack uses StoreVirtual as a backend to Cinder to realize horizontally scalable block storage.
+**Note:** HP Helion OpenStack uses StoreVirtual as a back end to Cinder to realize horizontally scalable block storage.
 StoreVirtual is unique in the sense that the storage controller runs as a virtual appliance and helps realize Software Defined Block Storage.
 To use StoreVirtual you must use the KVM hypervisor.

 ## Working with the Volume Operations Service ##

-To [perform tasks using the Volume Operations service](#howto), you can use the dashboard, API or CLI.
+To perform tasks using the Volume Operations service, you can use the dashboard, API or CLI.

 ### Using the dashboards<a name="UI"></a>
 You can use the [HP Helion OpenStack Dashboard](/helion/openstack/ga/dashboard/how-works/) to work with the Volume Operations service.

 ###Using the API<a name="API"></a>

-You can use a low-level, raw REST API access to HP Volume Operations service.
+You can use a low-level, raw REST API for access to the HP Volume Operations service.
 See the [OpenStack Block Storage API v2.0 Reference](http://developer.openstack.org/api-ref-blockstorage-v2.html).

 ###Using the CLI<a name="cli"></a>

-You can use any of several command-line interface software to access HP Volume Operations service.
+You can use any of several command-line interfaces to access HP Volume Operations service.
 See [OpenStack Command Line Interface Reference](http://docs.openstack.org/cli-reference/content/cinderclient_commands.html).

 For more information on installing the CLI, see [Install the OpenStack command-line clients](http://docs.openstack.org/user-guide/content/install_clients.html).